HMS Cydnus: Service

 In accordance with Cochrane's orders, Cydnus was moored off Prospect Bluff.
 Langford died on 17 February 1815 whilst in the Gulf of Mexico.

+Henry Montresor was appointed as interim commander from 26 February until Spencer joined.
 Sir Alexander Cochrane appointed Captain Robert Cavendish Spencer, of the sloop Carron, to command Cydnus on 19 April 1815, for his efforts in Louisiana and Florida.
-Spencer spent April camped at Prospect Bluff on the Apalachicola River with Britain's Indian allies, charged with settling their claims and dismissing them from British service.
+Spencer spent April camped at Prospect Bluff on the Apalachicola River, charged with settling Spanish claims for fugitive slaves to be returned, they being discharged from British service in the Corps of Colonial Marines.
 Lieutenant Colonel Edward Nicolls received orders to withdraw his troops from the fort at Prospect Bluff.
 (Note: Vice Admiral Cochrane wrote to Nicolls on February 14, and to Admiral Malcolm on February 17, stating 'when Peace is concluded you are to embark Major Nicolls...When the Garrison of Appalachicola is embarked, you will send the Vessels named in the margin [Cydnus, Herald, and Anaconda] to Jamaica, with directions for their following the orders of the senior officer there.')
 (Note: A letter from Spencer to Cochrane dated 17 February 1816, does mention that the Indian Chiefs were 'obeying Brevet Major Nicolls' orders until 22 April [1815]', whereupon Spencer sailed away.)
-Cydnus embarked the Royal Marine detachment on 22 April, moored at Havana on 18 May then departed on 23 May, arriving at Bermuda on 13 June 1815, to allow the detachment to rejoin the 3rd Battalion as a supernumerary company.
+Cydnus embarked the Royal Marine detachment on 22 April, moored at Pensacola on 27 April, then departed on 8 May.
+On 14 May, she was off the Dry Tortugas.
+She moored at Havana on 18 May then departed on 23 May, arriving at Bermuda on 13 June 1815, to allow the detachment to rejoin the 3rd Battalion as a supernumerary company.
 Cydnus next sailed to Halifax, arriving on 24 June 1815.
+Cydnus left the North America and West Indies Station and arrived in Portsmouth on 22 December 1815.